FIWARE/tutorials.Step-by-Step/docs/pep-proxy.md

-The `PEP_PROXY_APP_ID` and `PEP_PROXY_USERNAME` would usually be obtained by adding new entries to the application in **Keyrock**, however, in this tutorial, they have been pre-defined by populating the **MySQL** database with data on start-up.
+The `PEP_PROXY_APP_ID` and `PEP_PROXY_USERNAME` would usually be obtained by adding new entries to the application in **Keyrock**, however, in this tutorial, they have been predefined by populating the **MySQL** database with data on start-up.

 The `orion-proxy` container is listening on a single port: